 How to Help Your Students

-You are always welcome to submit student recommendations to email@example.com (include the students full name and DOB in the email).
+You are always welcome to submit student recommendations to firstname.lastname@example.org (include the student’s full name and DOB in the email).
 UNCG also accepts fee waivers for first-time students from SAT (College Board or counselor), ACT, and NACAC.
 Use the links below to submit a fee waiver for your students (we do not participate in the CFNC Free Application Week).
-Any transcripts and other student materials can be sent electronically to firstname.lastname@example.org or physically mailed to UNCG Undergraduate Admissions, P.O.
+Any supporting student materials can be sent electronically to email@example.com or physically mailed to UNCG Undergraduate Admissions, P.O.
 Box 26170 Greensboro, NC 27402-6170.

 Minimum Course Requirements